 - More details on the two Major Historical Tombstone Fires>

 Looking Northwest from Corner of 5th & Allen

-Golden Eagle Rubble Center Bottom
+Golden Eagle Rubble is at the Center Bottom

 The Sycamore Water Company started delivering water to Tombstone in April 1880.
 By autumn they had water mains and fire hydrants at intersections.6

-The Huachuca Water Company formed in late 1880, completing water projects in summer of 1882.
+The Huachuca Water Company formed in late 1880, completing water projects the summer of 1882.
 Their test fire hydrant was ready on Allen and 6th.
 The Fire Company connected a fire-hose.6 It passed: “water pressure met expectations.”7